vincentvankrunkelsven/courses-intro-to-sql/code/chapter2.md

 WHERE name LIKE 'A%' OR name LIKE 'B%' OR name LIKE 'C%' ORDER BY name;
 ```
-'Get people whose names don't start with A.
+Get people whose names don't start with A.
 ```sql
 SELECT name
 FROM people